 Kyoto, with its largely grid style layout of streets, is unusual in Japan, having been based on the style of ancient Chinese cities.
 The imperial capital of Japan from the city's inception in the year 794 until the 19th century, Kyoto, and Kyotoites still retain the aura of being the foremost city in the land.
 The cities examples of religious, wooden architecture, and its superlative gardens, whether of gravel or moss, courtyard or strolling, have been much emulated.

 When Japanese people refer to traditional elements of their own culture, they are, perhaps unconsciously referencing the crucial role Kyoto played during its long period as the seat of the Imperial court, in creating, establishing then refining those traditions.

 When international designers create Japanese influenced architecture or gardens, they too are referencing the role of Kyoto in the evolution of those designs.
-The WHS appropriately lists many structures dating from the Heian period (794-1192), a period of four centuries that has left a remarkable legacy in terms of shrines and temples in the city.
+The World Cultural Heritage appropriately lists many structures dating from the Heian period (794-1192), a period of four centuries that has left a remarkable legacy in terms of shrines and temples in the city.